metno/weatherapi-docs/doc/sunrise/celestial.md

 sometimes user were adding `offset=+00:00` to get UTC timestamps, which resulted in the start and end times being computed incorrectly.

+{:.note}
+Since the true solar day (interval between crossings of the antimeridian) is not a constant 24 hours but [varies by ± 15 min during the year](https://en.wikipedia.org/wiki/Equation_of_time), the solar midnight sometimes occurs at the start of the mean solar day and other times at the end.
+This also means that during transitional periods some solar midnights will not be included and others reported twice.
+Since this can be confusing for users and the usual definition of a "day" starts from midnight, we have expanded the start/end time to always report the solar midnight preceeding noon (subsequent solar midnights will be ignored even if within the stated time period).

 ## Timezone offset

-The optional C<offset> parameter is the difference between local time and UTC, as defined in ISO 8601.
+The optional `offset` parameter is the difference between local time and UTC, as defined in ISO 8601.
 This is used mainly for returning timestamps in local time, but is also used in some instances to calculate the correct date period.